clemsonacm/hackpack/presents/vim/vim.markdown

 --TODO concept that makes understanding the rest of the editor easier
 +   To take elements to make up a whole
 +   Actions and Motions
+    +   Actions do something
     +   Motions move the cursor
-    +   Actions do something
 +   most commands are composed of Action and Motion

-Other Common Motions
+Common Motions
 ===================
 +	blocks `w`, `s`, `p`, `b`, `B`,
 +	`|` column